Breword/tmux/Modifier-Keys.md

 ### Extended keys

-A few terminals have support for extended key sequences, this allows tmux to recognise some keys that are not previously available, such as `C-1`.
+A few terminals have support for extended key sequences, this allows tmux to recognise some keys that are not previously available, such as `C-1` and the other control keys mentioned in [this section](Modifier-Keys#limitations-of-ctrl-keys)).
+See [this document](http://www.leonerd.org.uk/hacks/fixterms/) for a technical description of the key encoding.

 tmux has support for this beginning with tmux 3.2.